 However, there is no denying that the foot rides a fair ways off the ground, and as evidence, we cite the 28mm of rear stack height.
-While 8mm is not a ton of heel-toe drop, it is noticeably less stable when compared directly to the zero-drop Altra Lone Peak 3.5 or the very low to the ground La Sportiva Helios 2.0.
+While 8mm is not a ton of heel-toe drop, it is noticeably less stable when compared directly to the zero-drop Altra Lone Peak 3.5.
 We gave it 7 out of 10 points for stability.

 Comfort is the most highly subjective metric that we test for, as one person's foot will always fit in a shoe different than another's, but we are pretty darn confident that almost anyone will find this shoe to be as comfortable as we did.
 We have yet to find anyone who had anything different to say.

 We found the fit to be perfectly true to size, in both length and width.
-It is neither wide nor narrow, but what we would call average, and fit our slightly wider than normal forefoot like a well-broken in glove.
-It felt snugger than the wide forefoot designs of both the Terra Kiger 4 and the Altra Superior 3.5, but was wider than the generally pretty narrow Salomon Speedcross 4 and on par with the new HOKA ONE ONE Challenger ATR 4.
+It is neither wide nor narrow, but what we would call average, and fit our slightly wider than normal forefoot like a well-broken-in glove.
+It felt snugger than the wide forefoot designs of both the Terra Kiger 4 and the Altra Superior 3.5, but was wider than the generally pretty narrow Salomon Speedcross 4 and on par with the Hoka Challenger ATR 4.
 Its checkerboard patterned upper mesh was simultaneously highly breathable and effective at keeping out dirt and debris, although it was merely average when it came to water absorption and shedding in our water bucket test.
 In the end, it tied for the highest score, 9 out of 10.

 Weighing in at 24.1 ounces for a pair of men's size 11, this shoe was on the heavier end of the scale.